Vesting

 condition, and to throw a specific error in that case, we can add pTrace

-to the return statement and thus modify it as:
+to the return statement and modify it as:

 Compiling the contract

-Now our smart contract should look something like this:
+Our smart contract should now look something like this:

 export const contract = pfn([